sendkumaranil/HibernateVersionExample/README.md

 <b>org.hibernate.StaleObjectStateException: Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect):</b>
 we will get above error while we updating the same record with another client (TestVersionDemo2).

+It is beacuse while inserting or updating record into database it will check for version value.
+Version value should be same to the value when it retrieved from the database otherwise it throws Exception.

+for example: <br>
+Account account=(Account)session.get(Account.class,7)<br>
+lets say version is now 6
+while updating the record again get the version from database if it is not equal to version no 6 then it throws Exception.

+<b>Note:</b>Remove version tag and do testing we won't get exception.

 RDBMS (MysQL) Table Script:
 ---------------------------